rama7993/c360-docs/docs/marketing/components/form-builder.md

 - **All/ My Form / Form Assigned To Me**

 :::note
- - All: Created By me/Assigned to me/Created By below users.
+ - All: Created by me/Assigned to me/Created by below users.
- - My Form: Created By me
+ - My Form: Created by me
- - Form Assigned To Me: The form which was assiged to me by someone.
+ - Form Assigned To Me: The form which was assigned to me by someone.
 :::

 <figure>